 Is there a Housing Market Bubble?

 Do you believe we’re in a California housing bubble?
 According to a Harvard real estate guru, bubbles don’t burst until demand dries up — an increase in unsold inventory and that’s not what’s happening.

-Sales are strong and California home prices are predicted to rise further.
+With the 10 year drought ending, the agriculture community should prosper through the next 5 years.
 As you’ll see from the data in this post below, there is huge demand for property.
 Supply is the problem.

 Factors Affecting House prices and Availability in LA

-- Housing Supply – Throttled, supply is far from what’s needed
+- Housing Supply – Throttled, supply is far from what’s needed even if growing

 - Down Payment and mortgage rules – Banks are withdrawing FHA loans however some were offering down payments as low as 3%